 To back this up Phil Flaxton, chief executive of Work Wise UK states "the fear factor for many managers is 'if I can't see you how do I know you are working?'
 Managers need training on how to assess a home-worker on their output, not their input."

 From a practical perspective, businesses need to have the technology in place that allows employees to work to their full potential at home.
 There are numerous cloud-based working and video conferencing options available, so there really is no excuse for home working not to 100% reflect what is possible from the office.

 At Thornton Legal, flexible working is a fundamental part of the business.

-We hope to have a policy that will allow employees to work from home occasionally, safe in the knowledge that they have the full trust of the Directors.
+We have a policy that will allow employees to work from home regularly, safe in the knowledge that they have the full trust of the Directors.
 Everything that can be accessed in the office can be accessed from their home and it’s a brilliant system (we would say that of course!).
-Full flexible working won’t be on the table from day one as, in the early days, we will need to spend time together as a team, but we hope it will come into play sooner rather than later.

 Recruitment is a results-based business and, as long as fees are coming in, we don’t give two hoots where the work is being done.
 If the fees aren’t coming in then, well…. that’s a story for another day….